jwmullally/iscsi-target-ramdisk/README.md

 ## Overview

 This project adds a preconfigured x86_64 OpenWrt ramdisk image to your boot menu that automatically serves your Linux kernels via PXE and storage via iSCSI, allowing you to PXE boot your regular OS over the network on another computer using Dracut `netroot=iscsi:...`.
+Windows iSCSI SAN boot is also supported.

 For example, you can run your laptop OS on your more powerful desktop while still having access to all your laptop's files and programs.